Skip to Main Content

 Whenever you add data to a layer, you'll want to add information to the Description and Credits section of your layer.
 This is called metadata since it is data about what your data is and where you got it from.
 You may be working on projects with many layers, and you'll always want to know where the information on those layers came from.
 This is a very good habit to get into so that when you cite the sources on your map when you print or share it, you will just be able to get that information in the description of the layer, instead of digging back through your computer to remind yourself where you got your information from.
 Viewers will want to know where the information on your map came from.

-• In the field where it says Credits add at the end of information about the GIS portal.
+• In the field where it says Credits add at the end of information about the agency that created the table

 Adding Symbology